ledestin/frugal_timeout/README.md

 }
 ```

-In this case, the stock timeout will most likely rise IOError, but, given the
+In this case, the stock timeout will most likely raise IOError, but, given the
-race condition, sometimes it can also rise Timeout::Error.
+race condition, sometimes it can also raise Timeout::Error.
 Just put `sleep 0.1'
 inside stock timeout ensure to trigger that.
 As of version 0.0.9, frugal_timeout
-will always rise IOError.
+will always raise IOError.

 ## Example